learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

 ## Step 3: Calculate the covariance matrix

-Now that you have normalized your data, you must calculate the covariance matrix.
+Now that you have normalized your data, you can calculate the covariance matrix.

 ```python